Trader Voice Strategy

 - Intercom, hoots, and speaker channels are audible to people who aren’t on the official access lists.

 - It is difficult to record open speaker channels in order to identify individuals involved and discern the details of conversations.

 - Barge-in functionality is a TVS standard, it can give people access to information that is unintended for them and has previously been implicated in “front-running” scandals.

 Your total solution may well require more than one vendor, it is best to approach selection with full market visibility as new innovations are appearing with far greater frequency than before.
 I always aim to give each candidate the chance to pitch on their own terms based on a client’s specific requirements.
-In this way, the client gets clear visibility of key differentiators while still seeing how well the company’s circumstances have been taken into account.
+In this way, the client gets clear visibility of key differentiators while still seeing how well the company’s circumstances have been considered.
 In the current climate, I would advise finding suppliers that will play well together to achieve a robust product and service mix at the right price.

-Transformation and Total Cost of Ownership [TCO]
+Transformation and Total Cost of Ownership

 The Near Future